suconner/suconner.github.io/_posts/2014-04-25-auto-interrogation-pt3.markdown

 {% endhighlight %}

 <p>
-After hitting exploit you should be presented with 65,551 bytes of leaked data.
-Everytime you execute the exploit it will dump a new set of leaked data.
+After hitting exploit you should be presented with 65,551 bytes of <strong>random</strong>leaked data.
+Everytime you run the scanner it will dump a new set of leaked data.
+The key point here is that this is not an exploit but merely a scanner that tests the remote server for the vulnerability and returns random data from memory.

 <br>
 <img src="{{ site.url }} /assets/hbleed.png">